AuthenticPM/OpenCreativesV2.1/src/pages/blog/2020-11-22-xo-flower-house.md

 tags:
   - Floral Arrangements
 ---
-Bunch of text will go here with some amazing arrangements/photos/etc
+Bunch of text will go here with some amazing arrangements/photos/etc links to contact and all that

 ![alt](/img/wedding2.jpg)